tsnellgrove/dark_castle3/doc/to_do.md

 	- Display could also hold buffer commands???
 	- Another possible class name == Output ???
 	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

+- TBD: what about cases where I want a modular machine to operate despite an error
+	- IDEA: e.g. 'go north' in antechamber triggers goblin
+	- IDEA: i.e. should it ever be possible to override an error?
+If so, then how?
+	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors

 - TBD: Description updates:
 	- TBD: hedgehog updates